Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 </p>

 <p style='text-align: justify;'>
-There are significantly less women publishing in Mathematics than men.
-More specifically every woman author corresponds to 5 males ones and 75% of the articles we have gathered (automatically and randomly) do not have a signle female author.
+<strong>There are significantly less women publishing in Mathematics than men</strong>.
+More
+specifically every woman author corresponds to 5 males ones and 75% of the articles we have gathered (automatically) do not have a single female author.
 Women mathematicians do however exist, I am also a proof!, and they do publish.
 </p>

 <p style='text-align: justify;'>
-If a papers has female authors then they are more likely to make up half of the publishing team, and there are also publications that are solitarily by women.
+If a papers has female authors then they are more likely to make up half of the authors, and there are also publications that are solitarily by women.
 However, there are significantly less publications made by teams of 3 to 5 women compared to men.
 </p>